MichelML/ml-cellsignal/README.md

 #### Steps anticipated:
 1. Data cleaning
-2. Prepare and pre-process the data
+2. Prepare and pre-process the data.
-3. Explore many different models and short-list the best ones.
+3. Explore many different models and short-list the best ones based on training results.
 4. Fine-tune your models and combine them into a great solution.
-5. Iterate
+5. Iterate & final conclusion.
-6. Final conclusion

 #### Data cleaning
 - Remove all images of empty wells (if present), which should be all the images representing the outer rows and columns of plates